Areas of Expertise

 - Politics of the policymaking process

 - Research methods

 - Social welfare policy

-Robert P. Stoker is Associate Professor of Political Science, Public Policy, and Public Administration.
+Robert P. Stoker is Professor of Political Science, Public Policy, and Public Administration.
 He specializes in public policy, including methods of policy analysis, program evaluation, implementation analysis, and analysis of U.S. social and urban policy.
 He has been a consultant to numerous government agencies and non-profit organizations including the U.S. Department of Housing and Urban Development; the Department of Fiscal Services, state of Maryland; the Brookings Institution, Metropolitan Politics Program; the Herman Deleeck Centre for Social Policy at the University of Antwerp, Antwerp, Belgium; and the National Conference of State Legislatures.
 Professor Stoker has been a guest blogger on the Huffington Post and the Monkey Cage, writing about taxes and social policy.

 Professor Stoker has been a member of the Political Science faculty at GWU since 1985 and is a founding member of the Trachtenberg School of Public Policy and Public Administration.
 His current research interests focus on social policy issues (such as poverty, inequality, and the working poor) and urban distress.
 He recently published a co-authored book focusing on the role of good governance in urban revitalization initiatives (Collaborative Governance for Urban Revitalization, Cornell University Press, 2014, with Michael Rich).
 His upcoming book, a comparative study of neighborhood improvement efforts in several North American cities, is scheduled for publication in 2015 (In a New Era: The Politics of Neighborhood Revitalization in the Post-Industrial City, University of Chicago Press, with Clarence Stone and multiple co-authors).

 B.A., The Ohio State University, 1976